Visit CanvAssistance Drop-in Office Hours for help. CanvAssistance meets in MIDS, 9-110.

 What does Instructional Design do?

-Instructional Design at Highline is charged with three key goals:
+Instructional Design at Highline is charged with four goals:

-- To assist faculty with curriculum design and instructional materials development
+- Assist faculty with curriculum design and instructional materials development

 - Build a community of practice around the use of technology in teaching